yuriy-chumak/ol/doc/R7RS-DIFFERENCES.md

 R<sup>7</sup>RS DIFFERENCES
 ---------------------------

+Why doesn't Ol implement the full R<sup>7</sup>RS standard?
+Because Ol tries to be:
+  - as simple as possible (i'm sure it's one of the simplest languages),
+  - as small as possible (less than half Meg for a full language),
+  - as fast as possible (avoids unnecessary code executions),
+  - and as predictable as possible (exactly the same behavior for a wide range of different hardware, even without a floating point math processor).

+And voila, we have a very simple, elegant and portable language with a nice syntax that is a pleasure to program in.

+This is almost a complete list of differences between Ol and R<sup>7</sup>RS.

 * 2.1.
 Identifiers
   * `|\t\t|` and `|\x9;\x9;|` are **different** in Ol, but *the same* in Scheme.
   * Ol is definitely **case sensitive**, but Sheme is *configurable with #!fold-case and #!no-fold-case*.